What Is Marriage Penalty And How Does It Work?

-Bob Vogel NMLS 1446953 is a loan officer with The Gustan Cho Team and is a senior writer for Gustan Cho Associates and an accounting professional with advanced experience in individual taxation and California business tax laws.
+Arlene DiSessa is a loan officer with The Gustan Cho Team.
+Arlene is also a contributing associate editor and writer for Gustan Cho Associates.
+Arlene is an accounting professional with advanced experience in individual taxation and California business tax laws.

-- Bob Vogel has extensive experience in setting up accounting and financial records for new business start-ups.
+- Arlene has extensive experience in setting up accounting and financial records for new business start-ups.

-- Bob Vogel’s passion is helping others and being armed with her extensive accounting experience and being an expert in real estate and finance, has committed herself in starting a career as a mortgage banker.
+- Arlene DiSessa’s passion is helping others and being armed with her extensive accounting experience and being an expert in real estate and finance, has committed herself in starting a career as a mortgage banker

-- Bob Vogel will be partnering up with Gustan Cho Associates and will be a full service mortgage banker specializing in FHA Loans, VA Loans, USDA Loans, Conventional Loans, FHA 203k Loans, Reverse Mortgages, Jumbo Mortgages, Non-Conforming Loans, and Commercial Loans.
+- She will be a full service mortgage banker specializing in FHA Loans, VA Loans, USDA Loans, Conventional Loans, FHA 203k Loans, Reverse Mortgages, Jumbo Mortgages, Non-Conforming Loans, and Commercial Loans

-- Bob Vogel’s specialty will be originating mortgage loans with no lender overlays.
+- Arlene DiSessa’s specialty will be originating mortgage loans with no lender overlays

-Stay tuned for more informative blogs by Bob Vogel in the weeks to come.
+Stay tuned for more informative blogs by Arlene DiSessa in the weeks to come.